-Participants are traveling from as far as Japan and the Netherlands to help establish research priorities for a potential public-private partnership supported by the Foundation for Food and Agriculture Research (FFAR), which matches each grant awarded with non-Federal funds.
+Participants are traveling from as far as Japan and the Netherlands to help establish research priorities for a potential public-private partnership supported by the Foundation for Food & Agriculture Research (FFAR), which matches each grant awarded with non-Federal funds.
 With more than half the global population now living in cities and suburbs, FFAR aims to better understand the potential for controlled environment agriculture to provide fresh, nutritious food locally and year-round in urban environments.

 Discussion topics at today’s event will include new market opportunities and understudied areas of science that could unlock new opportunities for growing different types of crops in this space.